Palmdale Healing and Honor Field displays American flags in tribute to veterans, first responders

-PALMDALE (KABC) -- The inaugural Palmdale Healing and Honor Field is a colorful display of 2,020 American flags, honoring men and women in the military, and first responders in the police, fire department and medical fields.
+PALMDALE, Calif.
+(KABC) -- The inaugural Palmdale Healing and Honor Field is a display of 2,020 American flags honoring men and women in the military, and first responders in the police, fire department and medical fields.

 A tag with the name of the person being honored will be placed on each flag.
 Organizers hope it can give families comfort during uncertain times.

 "This is just a field of healing and we want people to come out here to have the healing process begin," said Fred Avilla, Chaplain, VFW Post 300 Quartz Hill.
-"We're in turbulent times right now but this field was dedicated for honoring our first responders, military and also healing for those who have lost loved ones"
+"We're in turbulent times right now but this field is all dedicated to honoring our first responders, military and also for healing for those who have lost loved ones"

-On November 11TH, at the conclusion of the Veterans Day Ceremony, flags may be picked up by the owner to keep, or present to the person honored.
+On Nov.
+11, at the conclusion of the Veterans Day ceremony, flags may be picked up by the owner to keep or present to the person honored.

-The Palmdale Healing & Honor Field will be on display to the public for free from Nov.
-1 through Nov.
+The Palmdale Healing and Honor Field will be on display to the public for free from through Nov.
 11 at Pelona Vista Park in Palmdale.

 Palmdale Healing and Honor Field displays American flags in tribute to veterans, first responders